adityawaghmare19/aqualifebilling/README.md

 # aqualifebilling
-6th sem backend billing system based on java
+Backend billing system based on java and mysql